iobroker-community-adapters/ioBroker.rika-firenet/README.md

 * (dev2dev) Changed http-requests from request to axios
 * (dev2dev) Added cookie management for recurring requests

-### 1.0.0-alpha.0
-* (mcm1957) BREAKING: password is stored encrypted now, please reenter once.
-* (mcm1957) AdminUI has been migrated to jsonConfig to meet responsive design guide.
-* (mcm1957) Adapter requires node.js 20, js-controller 6 and and admin 6 now.
-* (mcm1957) Adapter has been move to iobroker-community-adapters organization
-* (mcm1957) Dependencies have been updated

 ## License
 MIT License